Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

     * Step 4 - Once all the children component are rendered and mounted.
 Then finally at the parent final mount method i.e, componentDidMount() method will be invoked.

+* Lesson 24 - Updating Lifecycle Methods
+  1. **static getDerivedStateFromProps(props, state)** -
+     1. React documentation classified this method as a rarely used life-cycle method.
+     2. This method is called every time a component is re-rendered.
+     3. This method is basically used when the state of the component depends on changes in props over time.
+        **For example:** You have a component and the initial state of that component depends on the props being passed.
+     4. Since this is static method you do not have access to the `this` keyword, you can not use `this.state`.
+Instead you simply have to return a **null** or an **object** that represents the new state of the component.
+     5. What you shouldn't do is Causing Side Effect.
+Ex: Fetching data from a end point (HTTP Request).
+  2. **shouldComponentUpdate()** -
+     1. This method is classified as the rarely used method as per the react document.
+     2. It received the updated Props and State.
+     3. The purpose of this method is clear from its name.
+It dictates if at all the component should re-render or not.
+     4. By default all class components will re-render whenever the props they received or their state changes.
+     5. By returning `false` the default behaviour can be prevented.
+     6. One practical use of this method is to check the updated props and state with existing props and state to return either `true` or `false`.
+     7. This method is basically for performance optimization.
+     8. What you shouldn't do is Causing Side Effect.
+Ex: Fetching data from a end point (HTTP Request).
+  3. **render()** -
+     1. The thrid method in updating lifecycle is the all too familiar render() method.
+(Read desc above 👆).
+  4. **getSnapshotBeforeUpdate(prevProps, prevState)** -
+     1. This method is also classified the rarely used method as per the react documentation.
+     2. This method is called right before the changes from the virtual DOM are to be reflected in the real DOM.
+     3. This method accept the `prevProps` and `propsState` as its parameters.
+     4. Useful to capture some information from the DOM.
+        * *For Example: Read the user Scroll position.
+And after the update maintain that scroll position by performing some calculation.*
+     5. This method will either return `null` or `value`.
+     6. The returned value will be passed as the third parameter to the next lifecycle method.
+     7. In Summary - **The getSnapshotBeforeUpdate(prevProps, prevState) used to read the current DOM state and return's a value or null.**
+  5. **componentDidUpdate(prevProps, prevState, snapshot)** -
+     1. This method is called after the render is finished in the re-render cycles.
+     2. This method is guaranteed to be called only once in the re-render lifecycle.
+So what you can do is cause side effect.
+     3. Can cause side effect in this method.
+I.e. you can make Ajax calls.
+     4. It is recommend/ good practice to compare the prevProps/ state with current props/ state in order to decide whether to make the Ajax call or not.
+Thus preventing any unwanted requested.
+     5. Summary - **The componentDidUpdate(prevProps, prevState, snapshot) is called only once after the component is re-rendered and is suitable to make Ajax calls based on the previous and current props/ state value.**
+  * Out of all the five methods of the component updating lfecycle:
+    * The render() and componentDidMount() are the more commonly used methods during the update lifecycle.
+The remaining three method exist for special cases and should be used sparingly.

 <br/>